dalmo1991/superflexPy/doc/testing.rst

 - Correct functionality of auxiliary methods (implicit testing, i.e. in case of malfunctioning errors propagate to the results).

-Testing currently does not cover:
+Current testing does not cover:

-- Elements for witch numerical results are not available (e.g. some components of GR4J);
+- Elements for which numerical results are not available (e.g. some components of GR4J);
 - Usage of the Explicit Euler solver;
-- Corner cases (e.g. extreme values of parameters and states)
+- Edge cases (e.g. extreme values of parameters and states)

-When creating new elements for SuperflexPy, some degree of testing should be provided.
+Users contributing to SuperflexPy creating new elements should provide some degree of testing (i.e. reference results and code testing them against SuperflexPy results).

+Further development of the framework will possibly improve and change the testing organization.

 Automation
 ----------